learn-co-curriculum/java-method-return-values/README.md

 ## Methods with Return Types

-Let's continue with the block part example from before.
+Let's continue with the block party example from before.

 Assume the neighborhood wants to get a headcount of the guests to see how many people attended the party.
 Let's write a method to get the headcount: